 Online Electrical Wire Size Calculator

-After that, the cable size calculator uses to consider the temperature parameter.
+After that, the cable size calculator is used to consider the temperature parameter.
 It may increase or decrease the current by some factor.
 As the resistance is high at higher temperatures.

 Once the current value is final, the online cable size calculator finds an optimal wire size based on the required specification of the current.
 The recommendation is only for standard copper wires.
 The wire size is recommended in metric (SI) and British systems.